 No termites have wandered into the monitoring stations yet.

 The product has been transferred to several termites in the colony.
 As a result, a number of these creatures will have been exterminated, but the “Transfer Effect” continues to affect termites who have not gone into the “Treated Zone.”

 Still, there may be no activity in the stations – Just termites continuing to destroy your home.

 100% Control!
 No more termites to damage your home.
 And the non-repellent product is still in the soil around your home, providing protection against any new invading termite colonies.

 Termites may or may not have found the monitors at this point.
 However, unless there is sufficient termite activity in the bait monitoring station, the Pest Control operator still might not apply any bait material.
 Even if there is sufficient termite activity to warrant applying bait to the station, termites are more than likely, still feasting on your home.

 Trust the pest professionals at Dawson’s Australia to ease your termite anxieties!
-Call us on 03 9222 2266 to arrange a termite inspection.
+Call us on 03 9222 2266 to arrange a termite inspection in Melbourne.